oracle/graal/substratevm/Configuration.md

 * _bar.jar_ has its configurations in `META-INF/native-image/bar_groupID/bar_artifactID`

 A jar file that contains `foo` and `bar` will then contain both configurations without conflicting with one another.
-Therefore the recommended layout for storing native-image configuration data in jar files is the following:
+Therefore, the recommended layout for storing native-image configuration data in jar files is the following:
 ```
 META-INF/